iivanoo/covid-apps-observer/data/data_us/reports/resources/com.iowaclinic.android.iowa.eclinic___12.0.19.010_02/report.md

 <img src="3_star_reviews_wordcloud.png" alt="com.iowaclinic.android.iowa.eclinic 3 reviews"/>
 </p>

+> While going through the process I was in the waiting room when the all simply stopped and sent me to the login screen.
+The overall usefulness, picture quality, sound quality, etc. Were really good.<br> :date: __2021-02-03 20:17:39__

 > Audio was great, the video was very glitchy.<br> :date: __2020-05-15 21:48:52__

 > Hard to hear and understand the doctor<br> :date: __2020-03-30 15:44:13__